 Now that there was an easy Roscolux recommendation, the organizers of Autism Speaks reached out to us to find a way to streamline the purchase of the filters.
 They needed a centralized location that they could share with people looking for solutions to turn their lights blue and wanted a place where their supporters could easily find & buy the proper Roscolux colors.
 Because we don’t sell on our website, we partnered up with our friends at Barbizon to provide the online-sales support Autism Speaks needed to get blue Roscolux filters shipped all over the world and we also built a dedicated Light It Up Blue with Rosco Filters web page: www.rosco.com/liub.

-It’s not too late!
-Luckily, the folks over at HOK chose two of our most popular filters – so chances are good that your Local Rosco Dealer surely has sheets of both of these filters in stock for you to put on your lights this afternoon in order to be ready for tonight.
+Luckily, the folks over at HOK chose two of our most popular filters – so chances are good that your Local Rosco Dealer has sheets of both of these filters in stock for you to put on your lights.
 If you post pictures of your building lit up in Rosco Blue to Facebook – be sure to tag Rosco in them so that we can see the good work you’ve done.

 We are excited to be a part of Light It Up Blue and look forward to growing the relationship with Autism Speaks in the coming years.
 Together – we can all help shine a light on autism.